 Introducing Flexible Learning

-The Flexible Learning Project
+The five core principles of Flexible Learning are:

 *Synchronous: learning delivery modes occurring at the same time, on-campus or online